Weber Tuning and Adjusting - Weber Carburetor Tuning & Adjusting

 3.There are several adjustment points along the accelerator linkage.

-4.Important - Make sure the accelerator pedal rests upon the stop under the pedal when the pedal is fully depressed – do not allow the carbs to limit the accelerator pedal travel – the carbs are not strong enough for this & will become damaged.
+4.Important - Make sure the accelerator pedal rests upon the stop under the pedal when the pedal is fully depressed – do not allow the carbs to limit the accelerator pedal travel – the carbs are not strong enough for this & will become damaged over time.

 Remember, there are several ways to get the same result – some people prefer different methods of Carb Tuning.
-This one works for me.
-For some variations take a look at the adjusting info found at:
+This one works well for me.
+I also have added a page that shows how to Equalize the Linkage at the carbs.